-Liam Prince joined ACICIS’ Perth team as Secretariat Officer in 2011.
-Prior to taking up the role within the Secretariat, Liam was working closely with ACICIS Consortium Director, Professor David Hill, on an ALTC National Teaching Fellowship focused on developing a national plan for the future of Indonesian language studies in Australian universities.
-Liam heads the small team at the ACICIS Secretariat based at The University of Western Australia in Perth overseeing student recruitment and the marketing and promotion of ACICIS programs, liaison with consortium member university personnel, and the general management of the Secretariat’s day-to-day operations.
+Liam joined ACICIS’ Perth team as a Secretariat Officer in 2012.
+Prior to taking up the role within the Secretariat, Liam was working closely with then ACICIS Consortium Director, Professor David Hill AM, on an ALTC Teaching Fellowship focused on developing a national plan for the future of Indonesian language studies in Australian universities.

-Liam completed his undergraduate studies in International Business Economics and Indonesian at The University of Western Australia and in 2012 completed an Honours dissertation on “Contemporary Manifestations of Javanese Wayang Mythology in Contemporary Indonesian Popular Culture”.
-Liam spent a semester in Yogyakarta with ACICIS in 2000 and has ever after been scheming at ways various and novel to get himself back to Indonesia.
+Liam completed his initial undergraduate studies in Economics and Indonesian at The University of Western Australia in 2006.
+In 2012 he obtained First Class Honours in Indonesian from UWA’s School of Social and Cultural Studies.
+His dissertation, entitled “All the Way with OVJ: Javanese theatre on Indonesian television – A case study of Trans7’s Opera Van Java”, examined the reinvention of late nineteenth- and early twentieth-century Javanese theatrical traditions for early twenty-first-century Indonesian television audiences.
+Liam spent a semester as a student in Yogyakarta with ACICIS in 2000 and has ever after been scheming at ways various and novel to get himself back to Indonesia.

 Associate Professor David Reeve is the ACICIS Deputy Consortium Director and Study Tour Coordinator.